 By the way, almond milk and dogs don’t go together well either.

 Milk contains lactose, a type of sugar that requires a specific enzyme (lactase) for digestion.
 Lactase breaks down lactose into galactose and glucose, which can then be absorbed and utilized in the body.

 Puppies can produce abundant amounts of lactase; thus they are able to digest their mother’s milk efficiently.
 Upon weaning, their bodies start producing less of the enzyme.
 Thus many adult dogs become lactose intolerant.
 For these dogs, consumption of milk or dairy products can lead to digestive upsets, the degree of severity may vary between dogs.
 Some experience digestive distress or one at all, while others may manifest more severe symptoms.
 Why the body’s production of lactase reduces upon maturity is not entirely understood.

-Undigested lactose will pass through the stomach into the colon where it will attract water, and eventually causing diarrhea.
-The presence of bacteria in the colon lead to the fermentation of the undigested milk, resulting in the production of gas, bloating, belching, stomach discomfort, and diarrhea.
+Undigested lactose will pass through the stomach into the colon where it will attract water, and eventually cause diarrhea.
+The presence of bacteria in the colon leads to the fermentation of the undigested milk, resulting in the production of gas, bloating, belching, stomach discomfort, and diarrhea.
 Also, whole milk or other dairy products may contain too much fat, which can further increase a dog’s risk to vomiting and diarrhea.